F: (304) 347-1746

 - U.S. District Courts for the Northern and Southern Districts of West Virginia

-- Has obtained dismissals of claims for retaliatory discharge in contravention of public policy and disability discrimination under the West Virginia Human Rights Act.
+- Secured dismissal of claims for retaliatory discharge in contravention of public policy and disability discrimination under the West Virginia Human Rights Act.

 - Obtained reversal at the Supreme Court of Appeals of West Virginia for automobile dealership in a breach of employment contract action.